wayofdev/ansible-role-dock/README.md

 ## 📑 Requirements

   - **Homebrew**: Requires `homebrew` already installed (you can use `wayofdev.homebrew` to install it on your macOS).
+  - Up-to-date version of ansible.
+During maintenance/development, we stick to ansible versions and will use new features if they are available (and update `meta/main.yml` for the minimum version).
+- Compatible OS.
+See [compatibility](#-compatibility) table.
+- Role has dependencies on third-party roles on different operating systems.
+See `requirements.yml` and [dependencies](#-dependencies) section.

 <br>